folkertvanheusden/MyIP-NG/README.md

 When restarting the tap server, also restart the arp server as the tap server may have gotten a new mac address.

+When run from systemd, set RemoveIPC=yes in /etc/systemd/logind.conf or else shared memory segments get removed when a server-program restarts leaving other server-processes to look at the wrong (old, no longer existing) segment.

 ## written by